I say Europe, you say…? Interview with Hans-Gert Pöttering

 The description of the change from communism to liberty in 1989-90.

 How do you think the present moment we are living in will be depicted in the House?

 As a moment of challenge which we have successfully overcome.

 What was the most awkward moment you experienced as President of the European Parliament?

 It was the signing of the Charter of Human Rights, in the EP in Strasbourg on 12 December 2007.
 The anti-European members created a chaos in the Parliament and the King of Jordan, Abdullah II waited to make his speech.

 It could be when Dalai Lama addressed me as a ‘comrade’.
 I said to him: ‘Your holiness, I prefer you call me a friend’ to which he replied ‘my friend’.

 Historical or crime novels?

 Which EPP colleague would you suggest for our next interview?
 What would be your question for her or him?

-Ramon Luis Valcárcel Siso.
-How do you see the relations between the regions in Spain and the Spanish state in the framework of the EU?
+I would like to ask Ramon Luis Valcárcel Siso the following question: how do you see the relations between the regions in Spain and the Spanish state in the framework of the EU?

 I say Europe, you say…? is a series of candid interviews with centre right movers and shakers of the European project.
 From legislative work to food preferences, from weekday causes to weekend hobbies, we show you the human face of EU politics and its main protagonists.